 If your dog has ever had cystitis or urinary tract infection (UTI), then you'll know how distressing it can be for them.
-Unfortunately, repeat infections can be common but there are some things you can do to reduce your pet's chances of developing another UTI.
+Unfortunately, repeat infections can be common but there are some things you can do to reduce your pet's chances of acquiring another UTI.

 Keep a supply of all-natural DMannose Pet at home in case an infection flares up.
 Swift treatment can prevent a small infection from becoming a full-blown attack.
 If your dog starts exhibiting symptoms of a new UTI, start them on a course of D'Mannose immediately and make an appointment to see your vet, although the most likely cause of their symptoms is an E. coli infection.
 Give your dog or puppy a dose of D'Mannose every three hours until their symptoms have completed cleared, and then reduce the dose gradually over several days until you get back one or two maintenance doses a day.